 Thus, I’d like to introduce you to the concept of formative UUs.
 Formatives (acronyms are exclusive...and sometimes- even when they are inspired- can be unfortunate) are Unitarian Universalists who found Unitarian Universalism before the age of 25.
 They typically share a similar passion for our faith, self-identify as UU, have an understanding of our theology, and exhort our faith to live into its full prophetic potential.
 The more I use the term, the more I like it.
 Formative is inclusive of the different experiences of our young folks while lifting up our similarities.
 It’s multigenerational and it speaks to the influence we have in Unitarian Universalism.

-One way this has been discussed is through Fowler’s Stages of Faith.
+One way we discuss this topic is through Fowler’s Stages of Faith.
 In the Essex Conversations in the essay Learning Types and Their Needs (p.
 85), Daniel Harper questions “Why was it that some of our UU youth seem (to me, at least) to be further along in their faith development than some of our UU adults?”
 Harper goes on to point out that there are three types of “new” adults in our churches: come-outers (those who left a faith for UUism), come-inners (those who didn’t have a faith and came to UUism), and pass-throughs.
 I argue that when “come-outers” and “come-inners” join Unitarian Universalism as youth or young adults, they are able to move through the faith formation stages relatively quickly and develop deep faith.
 Older adults have practices and rituals and paradigms that need to be unpacked and relearned.
 It’s similar to learning a new language, it requires conscious effort to learn the structure and form of a language and relationships to learn colloquialisms, but it’s much easier to learn a new language the younger you are.

 Another framework for looking at Fowler’s Stages of Faith is through Joy Berry’s work on “Wrought Faith”.
 In her work, Berry has identified that there are collective stages of faith as well as Fowler’s original focus on individual faith formation.
 She points out that many of our people could be identified as threes or fours on the stages of faith and asks “where are our fives?” and “can we develop the faith identity of our young people beyond the stage of the adults who are teaching them?”